My OpenLearn Profile

 This module starts with investigating how social science perspectives change the way we understand and respond to the major environmental challenges of our time.
 You'll explore how understandings of environment and society had profound and unequal consequences for people and ecosystems across the planet, in the age of the Anthropocene.
 You'll also explore ways of understanding environmental and societal issues that are entangled in cultural, economic, social, and political terms and look at how these can provide the resources required to value environments differently and to build new models of responsibility required to navigate the Anthropocene.Learn more ❯Environment and society

-Our world is changing fast ? we are experiencing pressure from climate change, growing demands for finite resources and the extinction of many plants and animals. introduces you to subjects from the natural sciences, social sciences and technology to develop your understanding of environmental issues and concerns.
+Our world is changing fast ? we are experiencing pressure from climate change, growing demands for finite resources, biodiversity loss and the extinction of many plants and animals. introduces you to subjects from the natural sciences, social sciences and technology to develop your understanding of environmental issues and sustainability concerns.
 It shows how people are seeking positive solutions to environmental challenges where you live, in the Arctic, Africa, the Amazon and China.
 You do not need any prior environmental knowledge to study this key introductory OU level 1 module, just an interest in the future of our planet.Learn more ❯Environment: journeys through a changing world

 Our free courses